spettersson/splunk4patientprivacy/data_guide.md

 A field extraction is the process of Splunk extracting values matching a specific pattern within events and mapping them to a defined field name.
 This results in field::value pairs, which can be referenced in searches for filtering, correlating, and analyzing events.

 For example, you might have a sourcetype with events that provide information about an employee's ID.
-You can then create a field that extracts the ID from each event and then maps it to a single field named employee_ID.
+You can then create a field that extracts the ID from each event and then maps it to a field named employee_ID.
 You can then search for events matching a specific employee ID by referencing the field:value pair ```employee_ID=123456789```.
 Although you could simply search for ```123456789``` as a keyword (since Splunk is like Google, but for logs), this might return irrelevant results - as other events could contain the same number but not be related to an employee ID.
 You can also reference the field in a SPL command to count the number of events seen during a specific time period by each individual ID, like ```| stats count by employee_ID```.

 As field extractions are typically scoped to a specific sourcetype, they are defined in `<my_addon>/default/props.conf` within the sourcetype stanza.
 However, **the exact method for defining field extractions depends on the event structure**.